Why do you pay for products or a service that you regularly come back to purchase?

 I also purchased an app directly – 7 Minute Workout – without trying the demo.
 Before I purchased it I went through a combination of researching and checking out the reviews and looking at the screenshots of how professional the design of the app looked.
 My aspirations on this purchase included:

 - Feel healthier/ grow as a human being

 - Enact new role or position in life

-These examples above show how a strong brand story helps convey the type of value a product or service adds to customers when they think of them.
+These examples above show how a strong, clear brand helps convey the type of value a product or service adds to customers when they think of them.